gautamdhameja/medium-2-md/readme.md

 ### Convert local Medium exports

 1. Export and extract your Medium posts from your Medium account.
-   1. Go to `https://medium.com/me/settings` and scroll to `Download your information`.
-Click the download button.
-This will give you a `medium-export.zip` archive containing all your Medium content.
+   1. Go to `https://medium.com/me/settings/security` and click on `Download your information`.
+Click the `export` button.
+This will allow you to download a `medium-export.zip` archive containing all your Medium content.
    1. Extract the .zip archive downloaded in the previous step.
 It will have a sub-directory called `posts`.
    1. Copy the path of this `posts` directory.
 1. Install `node.js` and `medium-2-md` on your system.